jherve/linked_in_profile_extension/README.md

 1. Visit the detail pages related to your projects (/in/\<your-username\>/details/projects), your skills (/in/\<your-username\>/details/skills), ...
 1. Click the extension's button, and download the JSON file
 1. Profit !

+## Conversion to YML file

+The JSON file can easily be converted to YAML using `yq` with e.g. `cat profile.json | yq -P -oy`